anvaka/common-words/README.md

 ![demo](https://raw.githubusercontent.com/anvaka/common-words/master/docs/main_screen.png)

-Below is description of whys and hows.
-If you want to explore visualizations - please click here (TODO: link).
+Below is description of hows and whys.
+If you want to explore visualizations - please click here: [common words](https://anvaka.github.io/common-words/#?lang=js).
 I'll be waiting for you here :).

 # How?